oddstream/gosol/README.md

 * N - new deal (resign current game, if started)
 * R - restart deal
 * S - save current position ('bookmark')
-* L - load a previously saved position (goto bookmark, handy for Freecell and Simple Simon players)
+* L - load/return to a previously saved position
 * C - collect cards to the foundations

 Tapping a card has a few shortcuts: